justone/cljdev/README.md

 Add this alias to your `deps.edn` file (either at project level or in `~/.clojure/deps.edn`):

 ```
-:repl {:extra-deps {io.github.justone/cljdev {:sha "2611bdff249d72752ee86764a26af828f9fd7cb9"}}
+:repl {:extra-deps {org.endot/cljdev {:mvn/version "0.0.1-SNAPSHOT"}}
-       :main-opts  ["-m" "cljdev.repl"]
        :exec-fn cljdev.repl/start}
 ```

-# Usage
+## Usage

-Start with `-M` for default behavior.
-This will start an nREPL and pREPL server.
+Start with `-X:repl` for default behavior.
+This will start an nREPL and pREPL server, as well as automatic deps.edn watching and a Portal window.

 ```
-clojure -M:repl
+clojure -X:repl
 ```

-## Customizing with `-X`

 Note: this requires using version [`1.10.1.697`](https://clojure.org/releases/tools#v1.10.1.697) or later.